annamcasteen/resume/resume.md

 Advised 20+ students on their exhibition thesis papers involving calculus, statistics, and geometry.
 Wrote over 50 college recommendation letters.

-* Taught over 400 students in an urban small school setting
+* Taught over 400 students in an urban small school setting.
-* Planned with ICT teachers and used differentiation in lesson plans to make appropriate accommodations to meet the students' needs
+* Planned with ICT teachers and used differentiation in lesson plans to make appropriate accommodations to meet the students' needs.
-* Created Individualized Educational Plans (IEPs) for students with diagnosed learning disabilities in SESIS
+* Created Individualized Educational Plans (IEPs) for students with diagnosed learning disabilities in SESIS.
-* 11th-grade leadership team, responsible for determining agenda items, parent outreach, and ensuring accurate records of meetings
+* 11th-grade leadership team, responsible for determining agenda items, parent outreach, and ensuring accurate records of meetings.
-* Attended after school professional development and departmental meetings
+* Attended after school professional development and departmental meetings.

 August 2009-August 2011
 : **Urban Assembly School for Wildlife Conservation**, Mathematics Teacher